leezhenghui/tsnode-proxify/README.md

      }
      ```

 2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand `after` of an execution join point.
 It should be mark as the moment of method logic execution done.

-    - method returned (for typical sync style method only)
+    - target method getting returned (of course, this is for sync style method only)

-    - callback method get called (for both sync and async style method)
+    - the callback method getting called (adopt to both sync and async style method)

-    - promise get resolved or rejected (for async method with promise as return value)
+    - the returned promise's status change from pending to resolved or rejected (for async method with promise as return value only)

-3. So, at the time being, tsnode-proxify can support below combinations with `before` and `after` advise join points
+3. `tsnode-proxify` can support below **interaction style and completion hints combinations** with `before` and `after` advise join points

-    - sync-return
+    - `sync-return`

-    - sync-callback
+    - `sync-callback`

-    - async-callback
+    - `async-callback`

-    - async-promise
+    - `async-promise`

-tsnode-proxify enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being claimed on the target method.
+`tsnode-proxify` enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being claimed on the target method.

 ```typescript